Showcasing practical and policy-relevant research

 Devon Polaschek, PhD

-Professor Devon Polaschek is a forensic clinical psychologist, Professor of Psychology, and Joint Director of the New Zealand Institute for Security and Crime Science at the University of Waikato.
+Professor Devon Polaschek is a forensic clinical psychologist, Professor of Psychology, and Director of the New Zealand Institute for Security and Crime Science at the University of Waikato.
 She studies violent offenders in prisons and on parole, correctional psychology, and the perpetration of violence, especially in the areas of psychopathy, family violence, and the psychological treatment and community re-entry for high-risk offenders.

 View bio